Gordon Hawkins (baritone): 1990s

 During this era, Hawkins began to perform with some of opera's major houses.
 He made his New York City Opera debut as the bullfighter, Escamillio, in the opera Carmen.
-In October 1990, he performed the role Marcello in La Boheme at the Metropolitan Opera, opposite Placido Domingo and Mirella Freni.
+In October 1990, he performed the role Marcello in La bohème at the Metropolitan Opera, opposite Plácido Domingo and Mirella Freni.
 For the next few years with the company, he sang leading but mainly ensemble roles in Un Ballo in Maschera, Rigoletto, and Billy Budd.
 He also began to expand his repertoire, singing major baritone roles in Italian repertoire of Donizetti, Bellini, and Verdi.
 Also, during that time, he performed in Porgy and Bess in concert and fully staged productions around the world, alternating between Porgy, the leading role, and Jake, a supporting role.
 In 1993, he portrayed the role of Jake to Bruce Hubbard's dubbed voice in the television adaptation of the 1989 EMI recording with conductor Simon Rattle.
-In an interview, he has noted that he has sung the leading role of Porgy from "Australia to Atlanta."
+In an interview, he has noted that he has sung the leading role of Porgy from "Australia to Atlanta".
 He also noted that he often would reject offers to perform the role so that his career would not based on that role alone.

 In 1992, Gordon Hawkins won the prestigious Luciano Pavarotti Competition in Philadelphia.
-This granted him the opportunity to study under and perform with the Pavarotti in Italy in La Boheme and La Favorita.
+This granted him the opportunity to study under and perform with the Pavarotti in Italy in La bohème and La favorite.
 Also in 1992, Hawkins began a long and prosperous relationship with Seattle Opera singing Amonasro in Aida.
-From there, he performed a variety of leading Italian, French, and German operatic roles, including Rodrigo in Don Carlos, the Herald in Lohengrin, the title role of Rigoletto, Donner in Das Rheingold, Gunter in Götterdämmerung, Germont in La Traviata, and Count di Luna in Il Trovatore.
+From there, he performed a variety of leading Italian, French, and German operatic roles, including Rodrigo in Don Carlos, the Herald in Lohengrin, the title role of Rigoletto, Donner in Das Rheingold, Gunter in Götterdämmerung, Germont in La traviata, and Count di Luna in Il trovatore.
 Also, during this time, Hawkins expanded his concert repertoire, adding the leading protagonist in Mendelssohn's Elijah, and the baritone solo in Carl Orff's Carmina Burana.

 2000s

 The early 2000s brought more opportunities for Hawkins to expand his repertoire, particularly with works by Verdi and Wagner.
 In 2005, he had the opportunity to lead a new production of Porgy and Bess for the Washington National Opera, led by acclaimed director Francesca Zambello.
 In that same season, he added another important Wagnerian role in his career, the villainous Alberich in Das Rheingold.
 In 2006, he was awarded "Artist of the Year" for the Washington National Opera for his many contributed roles for the company.
-During this time, he began to add more roles to his repertoire including George in Of Mice and Men, the title roles in Simon Boccanegra, Nabucco, and Macbeth, Scarpia in Tosca, and Jack Rance in La Fanciulla del West.
-In 2007, Hawkins returned to the Metropolitan Opera after a fifteen-year long absence to perform the role of Thaos in the company's premiere production of Gluck's Iphigenie en Tauride.
+During this time, he began to add more roles to his repertoire including George in Of Mice and Men, the title roles in Simon Boccanegra, Nabucco, and Macbeth, Scarpia in Tosca, and Jack Rance in La fanciulla del West.
+In 2007, Hawkins returned to the Metropolitan Opera after a fifteen-year long absence to perform the role of Thaos in the company's premiere production of Gluck's Iphigénie en Tauride.
 Four years later, he was featured on the Live-in-HD broadcast of the same opera and production.